Visiting the Acropolis: Highlights

 NOTE: Pick-pockets and bag snatchers abound in the streets below the Acropolis.
 Wear your bag on the front of your body and keep your hand on it until you have entered the Acropolis.

-The best time to visit the Acropolis
+The best season and time to visit the Acropolis

 Like many of the world’s most famous landmarks, the Acropolis is prone to large crowds and over-tourism in the peak season (June to August).
 To avoid the huge crowds, it’s highly advisable to visit the Acropolis as early as you can.